Hokitika Festival

 Visit them online at canyonzone.com

-Futher Faster is an independant retailer for all things paddling, tramping, climbing and mountaineering.
+Further Faster is an independent retailer for all things paddling, tramping, climbing and mountaineering.
 Plus all the kit for adventures with Dogs!

-Thanks to the team at Crimson Badger Brewing, you can enjoy a locally brewed alcoholic Ginger Beer!
+Thanks to the team at Crimson Badger Brewing, you can enjoy a locally brewed (alcoholic and non-alcoholic) Ginger Beer!

 Just what you need after a long day in the canyon ;0)